A Guide to Fostering and Adopting Pets in Cary, NC

 Saving lives.
 Every foster home or adoption opens space in shelters and rescues another animal from risk.

-Help this in-between time.
-Fosters provide crucial care during recovery, socialization, medical treatment, etc., so animals have a better chance when they find forever homes.
+Help during this in-between time.
+Fosters provide crucial care during recovery, socialization, and medical treatment.
+This support gives animals a better chance when they find forever homes.

 Personal fulfillment.
 Yes, the chewed shoes are real.
 But so are the snuggles, the loyalty, and the joy when they finally understand you’re not going anywhere.

 Community good.
-Spay/neuter, rehoming, rescue = fewer strays, fewer overwhelmed shelters, fewer heartbreaks.
+Spay/neuter, rehoming, rescue = fewer strays, fewer overwhelmed shelters, and fewer heartbreaks.

 What to Consider Before You Begin